Get powerful security and privacy protections for your Android with Avast One

-No matter the type of cybercrime, you can help protect yourself by installing a strong antivirus program like Avast Free Antivirus.
-Avast will block malicious links, suspicious websites, harmful downloads, and various other threats.
-Cybercriminals don’t like to work too hard — if they can’t access your machine or personal data, they’re likely to move on to the next (easier) victim.
-So give yourself a strong layer of defense and fight back against cybercrooks.
+No matter the type of cybercrime, you can protect yourself by installing a strong security program like Avast One.
+Avast One will block viruses, malicious links, suspicious websites, harmful downloads, and various other threats.
+If cybercriminals can’t easily access your machine or personal data, they’re likely to move on to the next victim.

 Although the internet is only about 30 years old, experts consider an 1834 hack the first cybercrime in history.
 Two thieves were able to infiltrate the French Telegraph System and gain access to financial markets, committing data theft.

 Other early cybercrimes, beginning in the late 1800s and first half of the 20th century, saw hackers focus on the telephone systems.
 Just two years after phones were invented, teenage boys broke into Alexander Graham Bell’s telephone company and caused mischief by misdirecting calls.
 Phone hacking, or phreaking, later became popular in the 1960s to 1980s.

 The year 1940 saw the first ethical hacker: French computer expert Rene Carmille hacked into the Nazi data registry to thwart their attempts to register and track Jews.